Vatsim-Scandinavia/controlcenter/docs/contribute.md

 ## Running the development environment { data-toc-label="Development environment" }

 This part will explain how to create a development instance of Control Center in a docker container.
-First you can choose between `docker-compose.dev.yaml` or `docker-compose.dev.full.yaml`.
-The difference is that the full version includes a MySQL database and Redis.
-Secondly both of the files bind the whole application to your project folder, so you can edit the files locally and they'll be updated in the container.
+Our development container is base on [Laravel Sail](https://github.com/laravel/sail) tailored for Control Center.
+It mounts the files from the project folder into the container meaning files update locally also are updated inside the container.

 ### Setup the container

-1. Run `docker compose -f yourchosenfile.yaml up -d` from your host system
-2. Wait a bit while the docker image is built for your system
-3. Enter your container and run `composer install ` to install all dependencies
-4. Install npm by running `bash container/install-npm.sh` as it's not included by default
-5. Run `npm install` to install all dependencies
-6. Run `npm run build` to compile the assets
-7. Run `php artisan migrate` to setup the database
-8. *Optionally* run `php artisan seed` to seed the database with test data

-If you need test data, you can also seed the database with `php artisan db:seed`.
+Run `docker compose -f docker-compose.dev.yaml up -d` in the terminal.
+This will create the neccesary containers (Web, MySQL, Redis), a bridge network and volumes as needed.
+If using Docker Desktop on Windows it's recommended to run the command(s) through the WSL terminal.
+Eg. Ubuntu, Debian etc. Database will automatically be migrated and seeded with data on first run.

 If you encounter permissions errors you might want to `chown -R www-data:www-data /app` and `chmod -R o+w /app` to ensure the webserver can write to the storage folder.
 We recommend doing all file changes inside the container to minimize permission issues.

+#### Resetting the containers
+Scripts are run during creation of the development containers.
+But to prevent these from throwing errors a file called `storage/.container-setup-complete` is created.
+If you should need to have the initialization to run delete the file and restart the container stack.
+Now it will run through the initialization process again.

 ### Tooling